 I keep an AAdvantage co-branded credit card open year after year despite the fact that it has a $99 annual fee.
 I rarely use it for purchases.
-It sits in a folder in our safe with my other “sock drawer credit cards.”
+In fact, I don’t even use it for American Airlines tickets.
+Instead, I use my Chase Sapphire Reserve for the trip protection benefits.
+My AA card sits in a folder in our safe with my other “sock drawer credit cards.”
 I only keep it for the perks.

 - By having this card, we also get a higher boarding group.
 This means that if we do not check bags, we will be able to board the plane while there is still room in the overhead bins for our carry on baggage!